 From the lot follow the paved trail around the North side of the tower.
 The trail dips low into the woods and then climbs back into view of the tower.
 Hike past a bench and before a large boulder start looking for a faint trail that is sometimes cairned.
 The trail winds up to the notch that separates the base of the east face from the northeast.
 At the notch the better defined trail goes up steps to the right to the routes below teacher's ledge lounge and continues on broken ledges to all the north face routes.
 The less defined trail is so because there are less quality routes and abundant poison ivy.
 To reach routes on and near Belle Fouche buttress ford the ivy and scramble up and across slabs to the base.

-Browse More Classics in East and Northeast Buttress Approach
+Browse More Rock Climbing Classics in East and Northeast Buttress Approach

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East and Northeast Buttress Approach:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East and Northeast Buttress Approach:

 Featured Route For East and Northeast Buttress Approach

 Broken Tree 5.10b 6a+ 19 VII- 19 E2 5b Wyoming

 This route is a good way to access Assembly Line.
 It starts to its right.
 Scramble up to a ledge and start your typical low-angled easy DT crack (starts as left-facing dihedral) for P1.
 When I did it, there was a "broken tree" near its base.
 This pitch is probably a 5.6 or so.
 To the left are 2 eye bolts for an anchor.
 Continue from the anchors as P2 becomes a set of dual cracks with some increased difficulty and trickiness towards the end.
 This pitch ends on a nice ledge, where you can m...[more]
 Browse More Classics in Wyoming

 North East Devil's Tower Dec.2012

 Looking down from teachers lounge, broken tree is ...

 The East face of Devils Tower